hypergrok/chunkit/README.md

 ### Chunkit Core

 Chunkit Core is free OSS and handles only HTML.
-For further filetypes use Chunkit Plus
+For further filetypes use Chunkit Plus.

 ### Chunkit Plus